What is a sonar and how do they work?

 Before deciding on a sonar system, it's important to properly review your use case(s) and not just go for the “best available” equipment.
 If you need a sonar to map or scan a larger area, to locate an object, or do seabed mappings, a 360-degree scanning sonar would likely fit your needs.
 However, a multibeam is probably the best option for use cases where image details are extremely important, or for navigation in real time.

 The list of sonars is long, their cost varies greatly, and the technology ranges from simple to very complex.
 It is your job as the client/operator to find the device that best fits your needs.
 We at Blueye have a proven track record of helping our clients select the right tools to get the job done, and we would like to help you too.
 Please get in touch with us if you would like to know more about how sonar technology can assist your business.
-We are here to help!
-We also have a digital event coming up on March 31st, about this topic!
-Click here to sign up.
+We are here to help.

 Applications for ROV sonars